danielguerrero/CMSDAS2024-BTV/README.md

 > This will require ~850 MB of free space.
 Now you can comment out L144 in `Selection.C` and uncomment L145 instead.

 ### Step 2:
 Out of the box, both `Selection.C` and `BTagWeight.cc` are incomplete.
 The exercise requires you to understand what the `BTagWeight` class does and complete it accordingly.
-Please refer to the twiki for instructions (Implementing BTagCalibration inside the macro): https://twiki.cern.ch/twiki/bin/view/CMS/SWGuideCMSDataAnalysisSchoolLPC2024TaggingExercise
+Please refer to the twiki for instructions (Implementing BTagCalibration inside the macro): https://twiki.cern.ch/twiki/bin/view/CMS/SWGuideCMSDataAnalysisSchoolLPC2024TaggingExercise.
+Note that there is a typo in the Step-2 code box, to fix it replace &gt; with > where applicable.

 ### Step 3:
 Once you are satisfied with your code, you can test it on one input sample.
 But first, it is necessary to create a library using ROOT as follows.